6 min read

 • Earn coverage in local press or trade publications

-• Create case studies, even simple ones, and get them placed on partner sites
+• Create case studies and get them placed on partner sites

 The goal is consistency.
-Keep your company name, descriptions, and focus areas consistent across platforms so models can connect the dots.
-When your brand is tied to a topic in multiple sources, AI systems are more likely to reference you when someone asks about that topic.
+Keep your company name, descriptions, and focus areas consistent across platforms.
+When your brand is tied to a topic in multiple sources, AI systems are more likely to reference you.

 Pick a short list of high-value prompts: